 Disrupting Kinship exposes the growth of what I term, the transnational adoption industrial complex (TAIC)—the neo-colonial, multi-million dollar global industry that commodifies children’s bodies.
 By examining the adoption relationship between the two nations over the course of sixty years from the end of the Korean War (1950-53) to present day, I also contribute to increasing conversations concerning how the adult adoptee community intervenes in the portrayal of international adoption as solely an act of humanitarianism and child rescue.

 I am also developing my second project, which explores how racialized and sexualized depictions of Asian/Asian American women penetrate and circulate within contemporary popular culture representations of female adoptees from Asia.
 I examine television, film, and media portrayals of adoptees to reframe discussions of incest, sexuality, and family, while deconstructing the concept of the “mythic orphan.”
 This project is under contract with The Ohio State University Press as part of their Formations: Adoption, Kinship, and Culture Series.

 As part of this investment in reshaping discourse concerning racial, ethnic, cultural, and national identities, my scholarship highlights how transnational adoption expands the concept of diversity.
 Challenging the stereotypes that Asian Americans are model minorities or perpetual foreigners, the presence of adoptees in the U.S. also requires a re-working of what it means to be Asian American.
 Not only celebrating the diversity found within the Asian American community, this research exposes how international adoption more broadly is shaping understandings of race and multicultural discourse.

-Please see my CV for a comprehensive list of publications and presentations.
+Please see McKee, Kimberly CV (January 2022) for a comprehensive list of publications and presentations.